pawap90/blog-articles/20210128-content-scripts/20210128-content-scripts.md

 - Next, we add a `p` element where we will later attach the notification text.
 - Finally, we append the notification to the web page's body.

-These first 15 lines of code will ensure that every page we load has the structure for our notification.
+These first 15 lines will ensure that every page loaded has our notification structure.
 To finally display the notification, we added a listener for the `chrome.runtime.onMessage`.
 Let's inspect that code:

 - Once we receive the message, the first thing to do is find the notification's structure within the current web page.
 We use `document.getElementsByClassName` to get the notification's body, and from there we get the `p` element inside it using `getElementsByTagName`.
-- Remember that the message that our `background.js` script sent includes the tabTitle, so we use that value from `request.tabTitle` and set it as the content of the notification's text element.
+- Remember that the message sent by our `background.js` script includes the `tabTitle`, so we use that value from `request.tabTitle` and set it as the content of the notification's text element.
 - We make sure our notification is visible by setting the `display` property to `flex`.
 - Finally, we use `setTimeout` to hide the notification again after 5 seconds.